 - Core subjects - English, Maths and Science.

-- Foundation subjects - Art and Design, Computing, Design and Technology, Geography, History, Music, PE, RE, Foreign Language, SRE
+- Foundation subjects - Art and Design, Computing, Design and Technology, Geography, History, Music, PE, RE, Spanish, SRE

 The School Curriculum

 Learning is meaningful, fun and inspiring.
 Whenever possible, this includes exciting visits to places of interest or visitors into school.

 - The curriculum is broad but with a high priority on English, Maths, Computing and Science.

 - We have a combination of cross-curricular and subject teaching to suit individual age groups.